-- 1. The President will speak on behalf of the college in the event of possible media inquiries. - 2.
-The college community will receive an immediate notification unless such notice and warning compromises the containment of an emergency or would likely result in an expansion or exacerbation of an emergency.
-Otherwise, as stated in the Notification to Members of the Community Section, immediate notification of an emergency will take place through one or a combination of the following methodologies: (1) text message, (2) public announcement through the buildings public announcement (PA) system, (3) or via the building fire control system if a fire or smoke issue is detected, (4) Community/campus-wide e-mail message, and/or (4) LIBI's web-site notice.
+- The President will speak on behalf of the College in the event of possible media inquiries. - The College community will receive an immediate notification unless such notice and warning compromises the containment of an emergency or likely would result in an expansion or exacerbation of an emergency.
+Otherwise, as stated in the Notification to Members of the Community Section, immediate notification of an emergency will take place through one or a combination of the following methodologies: - text message; - public announcement through the buildings' public announcement (PA) system; - via the building fire control system if a fire or smoke issue is detected; - community/campus-wide e-mail message; and/or - LIBI's website notice.